Case Studies

 Flint Hills Resources owns and operates the world’s largest propane dehydrogenation facility, based on production capacity, strategically located on the Houston Ship Channel.
 The facility, which began operations in October 2010, has an annual production capacity of approximately 1.45 billion pounds.
 The plant utilizes CATOFIN® propane dehydrogenation technology which is a unique process for the production of olefins, such as propylene (from propane) and iso-butylene (from iso-butane).

-HGC Engineering was contracted on two separate occasions (when the complex was known as PetroLogistics) to measure sound and vibration levels at the facility, and provide subsequent analysis and mitigation recommendations.
+HGC was contracted on two separate occasions (when the complex was known as PetroLogistics) to measure sound and vibration levels at the facility, and provide subsequent analysis and mitigation recommendations.

 Petrochemical Facility Noise Investigation and Control Upgrades

-HGC Engineering was first contracted in 2011 to investigate and remedy the cause of excessive noise levels from four Rolls Royce “Avon” gas turbine engines that are used to heat propane in the process of converting it into polypropylene.
+HGC was first contracted in 2011 to investigate and remedy the cause of excessive noise levels from four Rolls Royce “Avon” gas turbine engines that are used to heat propane in the process of converting it into polypropylene.
 The noise issues were only occurring when the engines were in initial “bypass” mode, venting to atmosphere, before reaching the designated operating conditions at which time the hot exhaust gasses are then routed into the production process.

 Sound intensity methods were used to isolate the sound emitted by each component of the gas turbine engines and exhaust systems, including the ducting, bypass damper, silencer walls and the exhaust outlet (with and without the silencer in place).
 Overall sound levels were also measured at neighboring residential properties.
 The measurements identified elevated sound levels as a result of an orifice ring that had been installed upstream of the silencer.
 Noise control upgrades were made to the system, based on the measurement results.